21 Sep The Demise of Provident Home Credit

 A Good Thing or Bad?

 I need to make two disclosure type ‘admissions’ up front.
 I have both worked for Provident Home Credit division and had a loan from them too.
-This puts me in the enviable position of being able to see the company in both lights, customer and agent though I took the loan at the same time as being an agent so not quite the same.
+This puts me in the enviable position of being able to see the company in both lights.

 A quick search of a site like Indeed will give you a flavour of the culture at a firm like Provident https://uk.indeed.com/cmp/Provident-Personal-Credit .
-To be fair, this piece isn’t meant to be a hatchet job on the Provvy, they’ve been around an awfully long time and you’d think they would know what they’re doing.
+To be fair, this piece isn’t meant to be a hatchet job on the Provvy.
+They’ve been around an awfully long time so they should know what they’re doing.

-However, they got hit by our regulator the Financial Conduct Authority (FCA) when they allowed Claims Management Companies (CMCs) to go after them for compensation for ‘unaffordable’ lending practises.
-I’m not too sure which year they started allowing this to happen but my feeling is it was 2018 or thereabouts.
+However, they got hit by our regulator the Financial Conduct Authority (FCA).
+They allowed Claims Management Companies (CMCs) to go after them for compensation for ‘unaffordable’ lending practises.
+They started allowing this to happen around 2018 or thereabouts.

-Here’s a list of the companies who have gone bust since that inspired decision and thanks to Cobra Payday loans for taking the time and trouble to compile the list:
+Here’s a list of the companies who have gone bust since.
+Thanks to Cobra Payday loans for taking the time and trouble to compile the list:

 Good Riddance To Bad Rubbish

-Good riddance to bad rubbish you may well think or possibly even say out loud and I must admit I’d be halfway to agreeing with you purely based on what I saw and heard while working for them.
-After working for them for a year or two I simply couldn’t stand the micro-managing legal loan shark scenario and left to join………………another firm just like them.
+Good riddance to bad rubbish you may well think.
+I would agree based on what I saw and heard while working for them.
+After working for them for a year or two I simply couldn’t stand the micro-managing legal loan shark scenario.
+So I left to join………………another firm just like them.

 So like them that they stated in the interview they aspired to be like Provident.
-I left after one week and joined the last remaining doorstep lender there was to work for in my area and guess what?
+I left after one week and joined the last remaining doorstep lender in my area.
+Guess what?
 Yep, another Provvy clone – I left after one day and set up on my own.

-The reason for giving you my potted work history in the doorstep lending industry is to convey the lack of choice someone has once they’ve tapped their friends and relatives for a loan or gift.
+The reason for the mini biography is to convey the lack of choice someone has.
+Especially once they’ve tapped their friends and relatives for a loan or gift.

 The DSS don’t do loans like they used to so that door is firmly closed and the FCA like to make a big play out of using ‘alternatives to short term high cost credit’ (that’s a payday loan to you and me).
-Easy for them to say because apart from Credit Unions who might lend you money if you’ve saved with them and most likely live in their area, there are no alternatives.
+Unfortunately apart from Credit Unions, there are few alternatives.
+Credit unions are good if you live locally.
+They may ask you have a savings account with them.
+Or you have to wait a while for your money.

 Doing The Maths

 Which brings us back to Provident and their culture of getting people into debt to finance their business.
-Nothing wrong with that you may well think as that appears to be how capitalism works and that’s the system we are currently using.
-No, nothing wrong but when that firm routinely gives money to people they know may not be able to afford to repay them you have to ask yourself what on earth is going on?
+Nothing wrong with that you may well think.
+That appears to be how capitalism works and that’s the system we are using.
+Nothing wrong unless that firm routinely gives money to people they know can’t afford to repay them.
+Then you have to ask yourself what on earth is going on?

-When I worked for Provident it was at the beginning of the current FCA vogue for ‘affordability’ and at that time nobody had been fined and the CMCs hadn’t been unleashed onto the industry.
+When I worked for Provident it was at the beginning of the current FCA vogue for ‘affordability’.
+At that time nobody had been fined and the CMCs hadn’t been unleashed onto the industry.

 That means things were pretty much as they’d always been.
 As an agent we were given a ‘round’ of people to collect money from and give loans out to.

-There would typically be 50-150 people in your round and as a part time self-employed agent it took a couple of afternoons and an early evening to get around to seeing everyone.
-Payment was pretty much a flat 10% of everything you collected and a typical round produced about £4,000 if everyone paid.
+There would typically be 50-150 people in your round.
+As a part time self-employed agent it took a couple of afternoons and an early evening to get around everyone.
+Payment was pretty much a flat 10% of everything you collected.
+A typical round produced about £4,000 if everyone paid.
 At Provident (the same as at every doorstep lender) their no-pay rate was around 50%.

-That means that half of the people you lend money to don’t and won’t or can’t repay the loan from week to week.
+That means that half of the people you lend money to won’t repay the loan from week to week.

 So the people who do pay are basically funding the ones who don’t but Provident’s book was so big they’d worked out their profit margins so that if most people are borrowing an average £400 and paying back 80p in the £1 in interest then the Provvy are making money.
 As one would expect at those rates of interest.